47Key/stable_diffusion_api/README.md

 * Install all dependencies for this project
     * pip install -r requirements.txt
 * Open the 'main.py' file and input your API key
-* You will need a server like ngrok or Amazon ECS (ECS after the flask container is put into a docker image) to run this file, or you can use localhost for the time being
+* You will need a server to host this, some options would be ngrok, Amazon ECS, or Amazon Lightsail(beginner-friendly)